RedisInsight/RedisDesktopManager/docs/features.md

 * Compressed (supported algorithms: gzip, lzma, lz4, snappy)

 Formatters are available on [GitHub](https://github.com/RedisDesktop/rdm-native-value-formatters).
-If they are not enough you can implement your own formatters (see instructions by the [link](https://github.com/RedisDesktop/rdm-native-value-formatters/blob/master/README.md)).
+If these are not enough you can implement your own formatters by following [instructions](https://github.com/RedisDesktop/rdm-native-value-formatters/blob/master/README.md).

 ### Installation